-All DNP Executive Leadership applicants must meet the following additional requirements:
+ALL Post-Master's DNP Executive Leadership applicants must meet the following additional requirements:

-Minimum of one year's experience in a healthcare leadership position
+• Minimum of one year's experience in a healthcare leadership position

-Applicants with unique credentials will be considered on a case-by-case basis.
+Post-Master's applicants with unique credentials will be considered on a case-by-case basis.
 Such applicants may be required to complete one or more additional graduate nursing courses.